swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 }
 ```
 Other protocols that _do_ meet these criteria would have existential types that automatically gain conformance to their corresponding protocol.
 In other words, a type such as `Error` would automatically gain support for conformance to the `Error` protocol.

+#### Existential Types in the Standard Library

+Currently, there are existential types in the standard library, such as `AnyHashable` and `AnyCollection`; with this new feature their implementations could be vastly simplified.
+To achieve type erasure in the standard library, `Hashable` needs a type-erased protocol (`_AnyHashableBox`), a generic container that acts as a bridge between that type-erased protocol and the concrete `Hashable`-conforming type (`_ConcreteHashableBox`) and, lastly, the `AnyHashable` type itself.
+This is hard to maintain and difficult to understand boilerplate code.
+To avoid that, `Hashable` could just provide its default existential type, which is enabled by this proposal, with conformance to `Hashable` added as a special case – as is done with `Error` today.
+Similarly, `AnyCollection` could follow.
+As for source compatability, the current manually-written existential types will likely be required to be retained in the standard library under the same name.